 VC-S.N.A.P. is a program designed to provide financial assistance to spay and neuter cats and dogs from households most in need.
 Spay/neuter services are a vital part of the no-kill solution to the stray, homeless, and abandoned cat epidemic in Victoria County.

 VC-S.N.A.P. is providing assistance for residents of Victoria County, who, due to financial limitations are unable to spay or neuter their cats and dogs.
-This program is made possible through funds received from the CanFel Foundation, as well as the generosity of the Grand Falls Veterinary Clinic and the Florenceville Vet Clinic.
+This program is made possible through donated funds received for this purpose.
 VC-S.N.A.P., and cat owners will share the expense of each surgery.
 The pet owner will be required to pay only $30 per cat and $50 per dog.

 To see if you qualify for this program, please review the following chart: